systemvaz/A.I.-and-Machine-Learning/TensorFlow/ResNet CNN/README.md

 This is a TensorFlow implementation of a ResNet CNN for image recognition and classification.
 I have adapted it from the v2 Keras implementation at: https://keras.io/examples/cifar10_resnet/

+There is additional support added for multi-GPU training if required.
+See section Key Variables for enabling.

 ## Model Depth
 Depth of the ResNet v2 can be defined by modifying the 'n' variable in the python file which corresponds to the particular model as shown in the following list: